-This survey includes the following four questionnaires:
+This survey includes the following four questionnaires :

-This questionnaire is mandatory, even if you believe that your company is out of scope of this survey.
+Q 1 This questionnaire is mandatory, even if you believe that your company is out of scope of this survey.
 You are requested to provide general information concerning your company, the person in charge and also the administrative burden.
 Moreover, you have to provide a complete ownership chart on the shareholder structure and the participations held by your company or group according to the FDIR - Framework for Direct Investment Relationships.

-- As for the shareholders, you have to move up the ownership chain to the ultimate shareholder and disclose all intermediary shareholders, both resident and non-resident. - As for the participations and fellow enterprises, the reporting scope is determined by the FDIR Framework for Direct Investment Relationships.
+As for the shareholders, you have to move up the ownership chain to the ultimate shareholder and disclose all intermediary shareholders, both resident and non-resident. - As for the participations and fellow enterprises, the reporting scope is determined by the

+- As for the participations and fellow enterprises, the reporting scope is determined by the FDIR - Framework for Direct Investment Relationships.